The Blank Slate Internet

 hands of individual consumers.
 In the

-new economic model scholars replace entrepreneurs in the IT development
+new economic model, scholars may replace entrepreneurs in the IT

 function.